Proton Therapy for Liver Cancer

 • Pale stools or dark urine

-Limiting certain risk factors and taking proactive measures can decrease the incidence of liver cancer.
-To reduce the risk of the disease, men and women should limit alcohol and tobacco use, maintain a healthy weight, treat cirrhosis and other diseases that increase risk in the early stages, and avoid exposure to certain chemicals and toxins.
-It is also important to prevent contact with the hepatitis B and C virus.
+Taking proactive measures to limit risk factors can decrease the incidence of liver cancer.
+To reduce the risk of liver cancer, men and women should avoid tobacco and limit alcohol use, maintain a healthy weight, avoid exposure to certain chemicals and toxins, and seek early treatment for viral hepatitis, cirrhosis, fatty liver disease and other diseases that increase risk.
+It is also important to prevent contact with the hepatitis B and C viruses as best as possible.
 The hepatitis B virus vaccination is recommended for all infants, children, and high-risk adults.

 Treatment options vary, depending on the liver’s condition, the age and overall health of the patient, and the size, location, and stage of the cancerous tumor.
-Treatment for liver cancer may include a combination of surgery, chemotherapy, radiation therapy, targeted therapy, immunotherapy, cryosurgery, proton therapy, radio frequency ablation, tumor embolization or palliative therapy.
+Treatment for liver cancer may include a combination of surgery, chemotherapy, radiation therapy, targeted therapy, immunotherapy, cryosurgery, proton therapy, radiofrequency ablation, tumor embolization, or palliative medicine.
 In rare cases, a liver transplant may be appropriate.

 Sources: American Cancer Society, American Liver Foundation, American Society of Clinical Oncology, Centers for Disease Control and Prevention, National Cancer Institute, and Texas Cancer Registry